 - Pet supplements are not well-regulated.
 You must be careful when purchasing over-the-counter products for your dog.

 - Natural remedies are already in your kitchen.
 Certain fruits and vegetables can help with vitamin deficiencies, too.

 Look at it like this.
 If you eat a well-balanced diet, you likely get all the vitamins and nutrients you need from your meals.
 This means you might not need to take a daily multivitamin.
-However, we all know how hard it is to always eat healthy.
+However, we all know how hard it is to always eat healthily.
 This is why a lot of people take daily vitamins — just to be sure.
 Dogs are similar.
 If dogs eat high-quality kibble or wet food, they should be getting all the proper nutrition they need.
 Keep in mind both dogs and people can actually overdose on certain vitamins.

 However, also like people, some dogs are born with — or develop — vitamin and nutrient deficiencies.
 This means they might need to take vitamins or supplements, depending on your veterinarian’s recommendations.
 Dogs also have different nutritional requirements as they grow up.
 That’s why dog food companies differentiate puppy food, adult dog food, and senior dog kibble.
-Each is formulated specific to the age level’s nutritional needs.
+Each is formulated specifically to the age level’s nutritional needs.

 If you’ve ever wondered if your dog is vitamin-deficient, we’re right there with you!
 Being informed about your dog’s health requirements is part of being a great dog owner.
 It’s helpful to define some terms and understand what vitamins and supplements are and what they do.

 Terms to know

 Vitamins are organic compounds that are essential for an animal to grow and to fight off diseases.
 Vitamins help your dog’s body carry out certain chemical reactions.
 For instance, vitamins don’t provide energy like calories.
 However, some vitamins aid the enzymes that harness energy from the foods your dog eats.